+Lenders will request paperwork for your mortgage application that proves things like how much money you make and your debts.
 The exact forms you need for a home loan depend on your situation.
 For example, someone who is self-employed will likely have to provide different forms than someone who is employed by a company.

-Depending on your unique situation, here are seven documents you might need when applying for a home loan.
+A lender can get a good sense of your likelihood of being approved by checking out your recent pay stubs, bank statements, W-2 forms and tax returns.
+Depending on your financial situation, here are seven mortgage documents you might need when applying for a home loan.

 1. Tax returns

 Mortgage lenders want to get the full story of your financial situation.
 You’ll probably need to sign a Form 4506-T, which allows the lender to request a copy of your tax returns from the IRS.